rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 ## Example Hunt Query

-How was the behavior found?
+How was the behaviour found?

 ## Detection Candidate

-What logic could be operationalized?
+What logic could be operationalised?

 ## Expected True Positives